Everything about firmness and shore

 After the shore testing and created the Scale, I asked some friends to test the toys and I discovered something I expected.
 Even if the shore testing gives consistent different between different sizes with the same configuration, the feeling during the penetration is pretty similar when the size of the toys suits the butthole.

 in few words, it depends from you.
-Someone used to take a XL size will have similar sensation to someone that is used to take a S size, even if the testing of the shore testing of the toy, gives different result.
+Someone used to take a XL size will have similar sensation to someone that is used to take a S size, even if my testing of the shore gives different result.

 My conclusion is that you need to chose "the right shoe for you foot" thinking about what you like, more than thinking about numbers generated from a shore test and using common sense.